Session#

 Type

-- send(msg: Message, cancellable: Cancellable | None = None) InputStream #
+- send(msg: Message, cancellable: Cancellable | None = None) InputStream#

 Synchronously sends

-and waits for the beginning of a response.On success, a
+msgand waits for the beginning of a response.On success, a

-will be returned which you can use to read the response body. (“Success” here means only that an HTTP response was received and understood; it does not necessarily mean that a 2xx class status code was received.)If non-
+InputStreamwill be returned which you can use to read the response body. (“Success” here means only that an HTTP response was received and understood; it does not necessarily mean that a 2xx class status code was received.)If non-

-) it is possible that you might cancel the request after the server acts on it, but before it returns a response, leaving the remote resource in an unknown state.If
+None,cancellablecan be used to cancel the request;sendwill return a %G_IO_ERROR_CANCELLED error.
+Note that with requests that have side effects (eg,POST,PUT,DELETE) it is possible that you might cancel the request after the server acts on it, but before it returns a response, leaving the remote resource in an unknown state.If

 msg – a